otekolste/e-commerce-backend/README.md

 For templates for PUT and POST requests, look at the files in the `/seeds` folder.

-You can also look at the walkthrough video below.
+You can also look at the walkthrough video [here](https://drive.google.com/file/d/1DLUHyynuittGDQJuEdRNxm3fAj2zi2EG/view).

 ## Credits